EloxFire/Portfolio/README.md

 ___
 ## **Logs : What have changed ?!**

+### **UPDATE 3.0.2**
+1] Softawre section is here !
+And nearly complete.

+2] Social section has been added, and will be completed in the next update.

+3] The filter bar was remake.
+She's still under development.

+4] Minors changes...
+(Removing scroll bar visibility...)

 ### **UPDATE 3.0.1**
 1] Total design overhaul, adding animations on text hover, etc...